MohammadrezaNakhaei/MohammadrezaNakhaei.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 <style>body {text-align: justify}</style>

-I am a third-year PhD student at the [Robot Learning Lab](https://rl.aalto.fi/) at Aalto University, supervised by [Dr. Joni Pajarinen](https://people.aalto.fi/joni.pajarinen).
+I am a third-year PhD student at the [Robot Learning Lab](https://rl.aalto.fi/) at Aalto University, supervised by [Prof. Joni Pajarinen](https://people.aalto.fi/joni.pajarinen).
 My current research focuses on reinforcement learning and robotics, with a particular emphasis on **offline meta-RL**.
 In this setting, the goal is to train generalizable policies by leveraging datasets from multiple tasks.
 I am also interested in **representation learning**, such as developing efficient latent world models and studying disentanglement.

 I earned my Master’s degree in Mechatronics Engineering from the University of Tehran, under the supervision of Dr. Askari Moghadam.
 My research explored supervised methods in reinforcement learning, focusing on improving the stability and performance of reward-conditioned methods.
 I investigated the use of sequential models (GRU, LSTM, Clockwork RNN, and Transformers) in the behavior function, along with intrinsic rewards to encourage more efficient exploration.